 When searching for positions on job boards, don't limit yourself to just one site's listings.
 Using a tool like Teal's Job Tracker, you can save job listings from anywhere on the internet in one place.
 This keeps your saved jobs organized while easily allowing you to broaden your job search.

 Once you know how to find remote social media jobs, you'll need to make sure you have the skills to do the job well.
+You can land a social media manager job without experience, if you demonstrate you have the right skills.
 Growing your skill set makes you a more qualified candidate and increases the likelihood that you'll be offered a job.
 When looking for a remote social media job, there are several skills that you should focus on improving.

 Recent studies have shown that 77% of small businesses use social media for key business functions like customer service.
 Regardless of your role, demonstrating skills such as communication, conflict resolution, and compassion can put you above the competition.
 Plus, enhancing your people skills will improve your performance in other areas of employment—not just when interacting with customers.